Boxenite/Project-Files/features.md

 #### we will collect for now - then end up stack ranking

 ### Devbox
-* launch a new project easily from the command line
+* launch a new project easily
+* drag and drop to a folder for adding a project
+* add your github repos (automatically?)
 * account creation, email based.
 * automatically handle ssh key process
 * git ready